MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEArjRPYcA1g7HJtt1My... (long key) Highlight and copy the entire public key text.
 You can use your mouse or the keyboard shortcut Ctrl + Shift + C to copy it.

+if not copy in Git Bash :

+ - Copy & Past in CMD:

+          type %USERPROFILE%\.ssh\id_rsa.pub

 ---

 ##Step 5: Test Your SSH Connection to GitHub